ridzuan5757/kilo/docs/4_text_viewer.md

 `editorOpen()` and pass it the filename.
 If they ran `./kilo` without any arguments, `editorOpen()` will not be called and they will start with a blank file.

+`getLine()` is useful for reading lines from a file when we do not know how much memory to allocate for each line.
+It takes care of memory management for us.
+First, we pass it to a null pointer `line` and `linecap` (line capacity) of `0`.
+That makes it allocate new memory for the next line it reads, and:
+- set `line` to point to the memory.
+- set `linecap` to let us know how much memory it allocated.

+It's return value is the length of the line it read, or `-1` if it's at the end of the file and there are no more lines to read.
+Later, when we have `editorOpen()` read multiple lines of a file, we will be able to feed the new `line` and `linecap` values back into `getline()` over and over, and it will try and resue the memory that `line` points to as long as the `linecap` is big enough to fit the next line it reads.
+For now, we just copy the one line it reads into `E.rows.chars`, and then `free()` the `line` that `getline()` allocated.

+We also strip off the newline or carriage return at the end of the line before copying it into our `erow`.
+We know each `erow` represent one line of text, so there is no use of storing a newline characters at the end of each one.

+If the compiler complains about `getLine()`, we may need to define feature test macro.
+Even if it compiles fine on our machine without them, lets just implement this macro to make the code more portable.